 Many people with web design careers will need to optimize a website for mobile devices as these devices become more common.
 A creative talent agency looks for personnel who know what users want in a mobile website.
-Google conducted a survey in 2012 that provides two perspectives on mobile users, including the way they feel about mobile browsing and the things they actually want in a mobile website.
+Google conducted a survey in 2012 that provides two perspectives on mobile users, including the way they feel about mobile browsing and the things they actually want in mobile websites.

 The Google survey showed that 96 percent of users with smartphones had browsed sites that weren’t optimized for mobile phones.
 Seventy-nine percent of these users also said they would look for a mobile site if they didn’t like the site they were currently on.
 Seventy-four percent of mobile users added that they were more likely to return to mobile-friendly sites in the future.
 Sixty-seven percent of users also said they were more likely to make a purchase if the site was mobile-friendly.